PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 # ModalAI Flight Core v1

-The ModalAI Flight Core v1 is a flight controller for PX4, made in the USA.
+The ModalAI [Flight Core v1](https://modalai.com/flight-core)([Datasheet](https://docs.modalai.com/flight-core-datasheet)) is a flight controller for PX4, made in the USA.
-The Flight Core can be paired with [ModalAI VOXL](https://docs.modalai.com/voxl-datasheet/) for obstacle avoidance and GPS-denied navigation, or used independently as a standalone flight controller.
+The Flight Core can be paired with ModalAI [VOXL](https://modalai.com/voxl)([Datasheet](https://docs.modalai.com/voxl-datasheet/)) for obstacle avoidance and GPS-denied navigation, or used independently as a standalone flight controller.

 ![FlightCoreV1](../../assets/flight_controller/modalai/fc_v1/main.jpg)

+Flight Core is identical to the PX4 Flight Controller portion of [VOXL Flight](https://www.modalai.com/voxl-flight)([Datasheet](https://docs.modalai.com/voxl-flight-datasheet/)) which integrates the VOXL Companion Computer and Flight Core into a single PCB

 > **Note** This flight controller is [manufacturer supported](../flight_controller/autopilot_manufacturer_supported.md).